name-snrl/nfh/README.md

   value.
 - `_defaults`: overrides default values at the current directory and level.

-**Note:** Attributes are processed from the top level down through the hierarchy, level by level.
+**Note:** These attributes override values that represent files only, not directories.
+Processing - attributes are processed from the top level down through the hierarchy, level by level.
 At each level, `_defaultsRecursive` is applied first, followed by `_defaults`.
 Each time, previous values are overridden by the new ones.

 #### recursively overrides default values with `_defaultsRecursive`